CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description with excellent specificity and domain-specific trigger terms that clearly carve out a clinical report writing niche.
-The main weakness is the absence of an explicit 'Use when...' clause, which would help Claude know exactly when to select this skill over others.
-Adding trigger guidance would elevate this from good to excellent.
+This is a strong description with excellent specificity and domain-appropriate trigger terms that clearly carve out a clinical report writing niche.
+Its main weakness is the absence of an explicit 'Use when...' clause, which would help Claude know precisely when to select this skill over others.
+Adding trigger guidance would elevate this from a good to an excellent description.

 Suggestions